Want to know how to get cheap flights? These 3 surefire strategies are guaranteed to get you flying for less. Read on for my best strategies!

 Sure, this has resulted in inconveniences like getting charged for seat assignments or checked bags, but it still offers the opportunity to get great deals, or even finance your trip on a lay-away type of system.

-Sign up for emails from the airline directly to be notified of flash sales first, and browse the home page of different airlines like Norwegian when wanderlust strikes.
+Sign up for emails from the airline directly to be notified of flash sales first and browse the home page of different airlines when wanderlust strikes.

 Step 3: Become a travel hacker

 Travel hacking is a term that intimidates a lot of people, but in truth it’s a simple tactic that anyone can employ.

 Basically, you earn points (usually with a credit card), then you redeem those points for free flights and hotels.
 It’s that simple.

 The easiest way to get started is to open a travel credit card.
 In the U.S., we’re lucky that credit cards have high sign-up incentives, offerings tens if not hundreds of thousands of miles just to open an account and meet a minimum spending threshold.